T-Mobile US: Merger with Sprint Corporation

 On April 29, 2018, T-Mobile US and Sprint Corporation announced their intention to merge.
 Although the U.S. Justice Department initially approved the merger on July 26, 2019, the attorneys general from several states filed a lawsuit in the U.S. District Court for the Southern District of New York to block it, alleging that the merger would result in higher prices for consumers in the range of $4.5 billion annually.
-District Judge Victor Marrero then announced his decision in favor of the merger on February 11, 2020, stating that it "is not likely to substantially lessen competition like the suing [states] had claimed it would" and that Sprint "does not have a sustainable long-term competitive strategy" to remain a viable competitor.
+District Judge Victor Marrero then announced his final decision in favor of the merger on February 11, 2020, stating that it "is not likely to substantially lessen competition like the suing [states] had claimed it would" and that Sprint "does not have a sustainable long-term competitive strategy" to remain a viable competitor.

-The merger finally closed on April 1, 2020, and the Sprint brand was officially discontinued on August 2, 2020.
-Leadership, background and stock changes happened immediately, with customer-side changes happening over time.
+The merger finally completed on April 1, 2020, and the Sprint brand was retired on August 2, 2020.
+Leadership and corporate structure were integrated into T-Mobile US, with operational and customer-facing changes implemented incrementally thereafter.
 Billing was already showing the T-Mobile brand, and all retail, customer service, and all other company branding switched to the T-Mobile brand.
 T-Mobile and Sprint accounts were still managed by employees in separate systems and the company still offered Sprint branded SIM cards.
 New rate plans were also introduced as well for all new and existing customers from both companies, though all were grandfathered into their current plan should they choose not to switch to a new T-Mobile plan for at least three years.

 As part of the Sprint merger, T-Mobile US acquired Assurance Wireless, the service subsidized by the Lifeline Assistance program of the federal Universal Service Fund.